gettalong/hexapdf/README.md

 * **securing** PDF files by encrypting them and
 * **optimizing** PDF files for smaller file size or other criteria.

-HexaPDF was designed with easy of use and performance in mind.
+HexaPDF was designed with ease of use and performance in mind.
 It uses lazy loading and lazy computing when possible and tries to produce small PDF files by default.